Water your plants with cooking water

 🥚 Egg Water (Calcium)

 Never throw away the water from your hard-boiled eggs!
-The shell releases calcium when boiled.
-This is a vital element for strengthening plant cell walls and preventing certain deficiencies.
+The shell releasesCalciumduring boiling.
+It is a vital element to strengthen plant cell walls and prevent certain deficiencies.

-🍝 Starch Water (The Booster)
+🍝 Starchy Water (The Booster)

-2. The 3 Absolute Safety Rules
+2. The 3 absolute safety rules

-🚫 Rule #1: No SALT!
+🚫 Rule No. 1: No SALT!

 If you have salted your cooking water, do not use it as fertilizer (see point 4).

-❄️ Rule #2: Let it cool
+❄️ Rule No. 2: Let cool

 Boiling water instantly kills roots.
 Always let your water return to room temperature before watering.